evmoreno/AI-WildLife-Conservation/README.md

 When we bring scientists, government and technologists together we create diverse teams which are uniquely able to create innovative solutions.

-Key to the development of AI based image detection solutions is obtaning access to free labelled data-sets.
+Key to the development of AI based image detection solutions is obtaning access to free labelled open data-sets.
 At this time there are no Australian species specific labelled open data-sets.

 This by far the biggest challenge and one which can only be resolved by collaboration and sharing of data.

 <H2> Ideas </H2>